Success

 Reuse ScoreB - High-Quality Model without Georeferencing

 Curator NotesUnfortunately the Artec Studio data is in a proprietary format.
 We export a derivative model, but are still searching for intermediary formats to enable the effective re-registration of this kind of data in open environments.
+Thermography data is placed in the same download volume as the terrestrial photogrammetry.

 Entities